Next application period will open February 2021 for the September 2021 intake in New Westminster and Kelowna

 - Grade 12 English / grade 12 First Peoples English with a minimum grade of C (or equivalent)

 - Two years PCP work experience at time of application deadline

 - IV Insertion License Endorsement or Training Certificate

-- Current CPR for Healthcare Provider (HCP) certification
+- Current BLS for Healthcare Provider (HCP) certification

-- JIBC HLSC-2216 Professional Practice: Evidence-based Practice (Grade C)
+- JIBC HLSC-2216 Professional Practice: Evidence-based Practice (minimum grade of C)